UK's gambling industry at odds with Labour's Harman

-LONDON, Nov 10 Harriet Harman, deputy leader of Britain's opposition Labour Party, faced a barrage of criticism from the UK's gambling industry after suggesting betting shops were blighting high streets and communities in low income areas.
+LONDON Harriet Harman, deputy leader of the Labour Party, faced a barrage of criticism from the UK's gambling industry after suggesting betting shops were blighting high streets and communities in low income areas.

 Speaking at the Business in Sport and Leisure conference in London, Harman received a hostile reception and barracking from an audience including Britain's biggest bookmakers and trade representatives from the gambling sector.